iagolirapasssos/Blockly-Extension-Builder-for-MIT-App-Inventor/README.md

 ## Development and Contributions

-1. Add custom block definitions in `blocks.js` and update generators in `generators.js`.
+1. Add custom block definitions in blocks.js and update generators in generators.js.
 2. To contribute, fork the repository, make updates, and submit a pull request.

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the LICENSE file for more details.